Error correction and extraction in request dialogs: Conclusions and Further Work

 \section{Conclusions and Further Work}

-The proposed component that can convert a request and a correction into a correct request, and can extract the pairs of reparandum and repair entity, shows high potential.
-An accuracy of 88.58\,\% has been achieved for out-of-domain data.
-This accuracy shows that the proposed component is learning the concept of corrections and can be developed to be used as an upstream component to avoid the need for collecting data for request corrections for every new domain.
-In addition, the extraction of the pairs of reperandum and repair entity can be used for learning in a life-long learning component of a dialog system to reduce the need for correction in future dialogs.
+The proposed error correction detection and error correction component shows high potential.
+For the validation dataset, we got very good results: in 96.40\,\% of the cases, we could detect whether there is a correction or not and if there is a correction, it outputs a correct corrected request and could extract correctly the reparandum and repair pairs.
+The results for the human-generated real-world data with 77.81\,\% shows that the proposed component is learning the concept of corrections and can be developed to be used as an upstream component to avoid the need for collecting data for request corrections for every new domain.
+In addition, the extraction of the pairs of reparandum and repair entity can be used for learning in a life-long learning component of a dialog system to reduce the need for correction in future dialogs.

-In future work, the training dataset can be extended by new tasks which will enable the model to learn the concept of corrections even better and to get a better out-of-domain performance.
-Another research topic could be the classification of correction types to give this information the life-long learning component.
+In future work, the training dataset could be extended to a bigger variety of natural language which will enable the model to learn the concept of corrections better and to get better results on human-generated real-world data.
+The mentioned life-long learning component could also be part of future work and the classification of correction types could improve the performance of such a life-long learning component.
+To improve the accuracy, architectures that have a better NER performance than our used BERT model, like the architecture proposed by \cite{BaevskiELZA2019}, could be used.
+A further future research goal is to be able to correct all phrases and not only entity phrases.